christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 9. Add sliders to adjust the analysis.
 10. Add a date range input field to adjust the default time frame.

 Before you start an App, you should always have an analysis that you've completed.
 It should be functioning separately from the web app.
+Let's start with that.

 You can use the following template for your analysis.